 Part I: with the shock of marriage

 Those who are too young to know what the movie is revolves around a family of 4, with a loving couple, with a neurotic but caring George and calm, sensible Nina Banks, one daughter Annie, and a son, Matty.
 In the original film, we saw Annie getting married to Bryan McKenzie, to George’s dismay as he still wants his little princess to stay with him.

 Part II: with the surprise of two babies

-In the sequel, Annie comes home with the news of her pregnancy, which bums George to no ends as being a grandfather was not on his bucket list anytime soon.
+In the sequel Father of the Bride, Annie comes home with the news of her pregnancy, which bums George to no ends as being a grandfather was not on his bucket list anytime soon.
 After going through a frenzy of proving that he is much younger, that age is just a number, Nina ends knocked up.
 Throughout the movie, George, Nina, and Annie make efforts for their kids while Gorge and Nina also prepare to become grandparents.
 By the time credits roll, Annie has a son and a little sister.

 Part III: the sweetest

 Father of the Bride 3 is a sweet meeting between the family members as they go about their days in the confining pandemic of 2020.
 It starts as George being himself, tender and tough, sends them more than enough supplies to stay indoors.